joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/26/t-magazine/therapy-art-thomas-houseago.html

 **Tiny Cedar Key Has Been Hit Before.
 Now, It Faces a Huge Storm.**\
-`Although many residents have evacuated Cedar Key, which sticks out of the edge of Florida into the Gulf of Mexico, about 50 people have remained and face the risks.`\
+`Many residents have evacuated Cedar Key, a community on a string of islands jutting into the Gulf of Mexico.
+But about 50 people have remained to risk Hurricane Helene.`\
 https://nytimes.com/2024/09/26/weather/florida-hurricane-helene-evacuations.html

 **Man United aiming to win Premier League by 2028, CEO tells staff**\